falcon-fx/warehouse-sim/README.md

 # Gitegylet
-## Warehouse Simulator
+## WareSim
-Ez a Warehouse Simulator fő ága
+Ez a WareSim fő ága.

+A dokumentáció megtalálható a wikiben.